kschuler/childlanglab-explib/demo-experiment-simple-RA/readme.md

 *Visted this [Documentation](http://www.kathrynschuler.com/experiment-library/demo-experiment-simple-RA/readme.html)

-### The Structure of  the Behavioral experiment - Simple experiment
+### The Structure of  the Behavioral experiment - Simple Experiment
 This is a demo documentation for `simple experiment`.
 The **structure** of this `simple expemiment`: